jonaspptawat/SiBik/README.md

 ## An approaching vehicle warning system
 There are two files that have been modified in order to implement an approaching vehicle warning system which are **tracker/sort/track.py** and **tracker/strong_sort.py**.

+You can modify the distance calculator's parameters and delay for cosine similarity between frames.
+I used cosine similarity to calculate whether two frames's midpoint(x, y) and two corners (bottom-left and bottom-right) go the same direction or not.
+Moreover, I also calculated **time_until_hit** from speed, distance and current time frame.

 ### tracker/sort/track.py
-You can modify the distance calculator's parameters and delay for cosine similarity between frames.
 ```python
 R_DISTANCE = 80.0
 MOTORCYCLE_WIDTH = 150.0